-Best Cloud Storage 2019: Business, Personal And Top Free Options
+Best Cloud Storage 2019: Business, Personal & Top Free Options

 In the modern world of cloud connectivity, it is more important than ever to have access to your business files anywhere at any time.
 Whether reading drafts or writing copy, proofing designs or building presentations, files need to be accessible from any given device, whether it be desktop, laptop, tablet, or phone.
 To serve your cloud storage needs there are a number of enterprising companies, all vying for your attention and loyalty.

 Here’s the thing, though: not all of these cloud storage apps were created equally.
 Some are ideally suited for business use while some are best for individuals.
 Some come with features that go beyond simple document storage, but these are often paired with a higher price tag.
 Add to these factors the additional pressures of brand aversions and affinities and you have a decision that should be simple, but ends up being more complex.

 Enter Merchant Maverick: your go-to software advice dispensary.
 Join us as we break down the top cloud storage picks, determining which are best for enterprise and personal use, as well as highlighting the best free options currently available.

 Top Business Cloud Storage

 When considering which cloud storage service is best for business purposes, I usually look for what additional features are included with the subscription beyond baseline storage space.
 What collaboration tools are available?
 How easy is it to communicate with team members?
 Of course, price also features in this decision; is there a good deal available for big orders?
 With that in mind, here are my top picks for business cloud storage:

 Box for Business